 At the same time, you may have challenging teens at home or ageing parents needing assistance.
 You may have risen through the ranks at work and though you’re loving the sense of accomplishment, some days and weeks feel really challenging.
 There’s a lot going on in your life, and sometimes it all seems a bit overwhelming.

-In this video, I explain more about the impact of menopause on mental health, and how working with a counsellor can help turn this often challenging experience into a positive one.
+In this video, I explain the impact of menopause on mental health, and how working with a counsellor can help turn this often challenging experience into a positive one.

 What is menopause?

 Menopause officially begins one year after you’ve had your last period, at around an average age of 51.
-Perimenopause is the period prior to that, typically around 4-5 years, when hormone levels are both fluctuating and decreasing.
+Perimenopause is the period prior to that (typically around four or five years) when hormone levels are both fluctuating and decreasing.
 Although menopause is natural and part of the normal ageing process, these years can be more emotionally and physically challenging than we expect.
 Just like the onset of menstruation, the changes you go through can feel awkward, isolating, bewildering, and contradictory.

 Although menopause is the end of your childbearing years, it is also the beginning of another fruitful life phase...
 With patience, knowledge, and solid support, this transition can be deep and nourishing, creating solid foundations for your next phase of growth and evolution.